-Veritas Operations Manager provides a centralized management console for Veritas Storage Foundation and High Availability products.
-You can use Veritas Operations Manager to monitor, visualize, and manage storage resources and generate reports.
+Veritas Operations Manager by Symantec gives you a single, centralized management console for the Veritas Storage Foundation and High Availability products.
+You can use it to monitor, visualize, and manage storage and cluster resources, and generate reports about them.
+Veritas Operations Manager lets administrators centrally manage diverse datacenter environments.